 Reading an assay report: what values matter

-An assay report tells you how much precious metal is in your sampled catalytic converter load.
+A catalytic converter assay report tells you how much precious metal is in your sampled catalytic converter load.
 It usually lists platinum (Pt), palladium (Pd), and rhodium (Rh) as concentrations.
 The most common units are grams per tonne (g/t) or parts per million (ppm).
 For our purposes, g/t and ppm are interchangeable.
 One g/t equals one ppm.

 Look for these items on the report: